Hurley, Warwickshire: Governance

 The village was part of the Tamworth Rural District from its creation in 1894, until 1965 when it became part of the Atherstone Rural District.
 In 1974 under the Local Government Act 1972 Hurley became part of the newly formed district of North Warwickshire.
 Inside North Warwickshire it is part of the Hurley and Wood End Ward, and because of the mining connection the village often elects Labour councillors.
 Hurley is part of the North Warwickshire parliamentary constituency and the current MP is Conservative Craig Tracey.

 Crime

 In 2009 there was an average of 3.6 crimes per 1,000 people for the ward of Hurley and Wood End, and during the same period there were 5 crimes per head for the borough of North Warwickshire.
 In 2010 the figure was down to 3 crimes per head.
 The most common type of crime is anti-social behaviour.

 Education

 There is a small primary school, Hurley Primary School, for children up to the age of 11.
-The village does not have its own secondary school, so most students attend Kingsbury School in Kingsbury.
-In terms of further education the area is served by North Warwickshire and Hinckley College at Nuneaton.
-There is also Tamworth and Lichfield College.